aary/sharp/Channel/README.md

 ### Channel Multiplexing via `select`
-The `select` API implementation picks whether you are waiting on a read or a write based on the signature of the function passed in along with the channel.
+The compile time `select` API implementation picks whether you are waiting on a read or a write based on the signature of the function passed in along with the channel.

 ```c++
 #include <iostream>